 - Support your friend’s strength.
 Acknowledge the things she does to take care of herself.

 - Help your friend with a safety plan.
 There are resources available in our community to help victims of domestic violence.
 Express your concern for your friend’s safety and the safety of her children.
 Encourage her to get help as soon as possible.
-Give her the phone number to the domestic violence hotline: 423-755-2700.
+Give her the phone number to Chattanooga's domestic violence hotline, 423-755-2700 or the National Domestic Violence hotline, 1-800-799-7233.
 Assure her that when she is ready to leave, you will be there for her.

 - Be a good listener.
 Empower her through listening.
 Be nonjudgmental.

 “Never underestimate the power and encouragement of a friend,” Boatwright says.
 “Sometimes all a victim needs is permission to seek help.”